-It’s been three years since Karl Ndieli unwrapped his first camera on Christmas Day.
-Since then, he’s used every spare second to explore and document the world around him.
+It’s only been three years since Karl Ndieli unwrapped his first camera on Christmas Day.
+But since that fateful day, he’s taken advantage of every opportunity, each and every spare second, to explore and document the world around him.

-Between his architecture degree and his passion for photography, Karl stays busy.
+For Karl, those extra moments aren’t easy to come by, so between his architecture degree and his passion for photography, he stays pretty busy.

 Luckily, U.S. college students have vacation days every spring, summer, Thanksgiving, and winter holiday season, and Karl has put his time off to good use every year.